-In this article you will find out which are the best everyday shoes and sandals for girls with flat feet.
+By the end of the article I will show you a selection of the best everyday shoes for girls with flat feet.

 Hello Juan Pablo,